2025 edition

 2. Intapp - DealCloud

-If you are choosing an industry standard software package - they are still a top choice.
+DealCloud is the most established player in the private equity market, driven by large customer book, wide set of functionality developed over the years and focus on financial services.
+If you are choosing an industry standard software package - they are a safe choice.
 As the old saying goes, "No-one has ever been fired for buying IBM".
-However, similarly to IBM, if you are looking for a cutting edge software and beat your competition, this software is no longer the best choice.
+However, similarly to IBM, if you are looking for a cutting edge software and beat your competition, this software may no longer be the best option.

 Differentiation